poseidon-framework/poseidon-framework.github.io/trident.md

 `--debug` is short for `--logMode VerboseLog` to activate this important log level more easily.

-##### Duplicates
+##### Package duplicates and versions

-- Multiple packages in a package repository can share the same `title`, if they have different version numbers.
-Otherwise trident will stop.
+- For `trident` multiple packages in a set of base directories can share the same `title`, if they have different `packageVersion` numbers.
+If the version numbers are identical or missing, then `trident` stops with an exception.
-- `trident list` will read and report all packages/groups/individuals in all versions.
-- `trident forge` and `trident fetch` accept packages appended by version numbers, see below.
+- The `trident` subcommands `genoconvert`, `list`, `rectify`, `survey` and `validate` by default consider all versions of each Poseidon package in the given base directories.
+The `--onlyLatest` flag causes them to instead only consider the latest versions.
+- `fetch` and `forge` generally consider all package versions and their selection language (see below) allows for detailed version handling.
+- `summarize` always only shows results for the latest package versions.

+##### Individual/sample duplicates

 - Individual/sample names (`Poseidon_ID`s) within one package have to be unique, or trident will stop.
-- We generally also discourage ID duplicates across packages in package repositories, but trident will generally continue with them after printing a warning.
-This does not apply for `validate`, by default (you can change this behaviour with `--ignoreDuplicates`), and `forge`. `forge` offers a special mechanism to resolve duplicates within its selection language (see below).
+- We also discourage sample duplicates across packages in package repositories, but trident will generally continue with them. `validate` will fail though, if the `--ignoreDuplicates` flag is not set.
+- `forge` offers a special mechanism to resolve sample duplicates within its selection language.

 ##### Group names in .fam files